 LAKE GAGE, Ind.
-(WANE) – A 20-year-old Fort Wayne woman was arrested Saturday evening for boating while intoxicated, according to Indiana DNR Law Enforcement.
+(WANE) – A 20-year-old Fort Wayne woman was arrested Saturday evening for boating while intoxicated, according to Indiana Department of Natural Resources law enforcement.

-Price said the unmanned boat circled in the water at approximately 30 miles per hour.
+Price said the unmanned boat circled in the water at approximately 30 mph.
 As it neared shore, Conservation Officer Jake Carlile threw a rope around the boat’s propeller in an attempt to get it slowed down.
-Carlile was able to wrangle the boat, but it struck a pier and then rear-ended Carlile’s boat.
+Carlile wrangled the boat, but it struck a pier and then rear-ended Carlile’s boat.

-His boat became disabled, but Carlile was able to use another boat to eventually get into the unmanned boat and stop it.
+His boat became disabled, but Carlile used another boat to eventually get into the unmanned boat and stop it.

 Sabrina Minser, who provided an eyewitness account of the incident, told 24-Hour News 8’s sister station NewsChannel 15 that her husband escorted a paramedic out onto the water via a jet ski.
 Price said several others helped take victims from the water to the shore so that arriving paramedics and firefighters could begin treatment.